TomKrauss/pks-edit/doc/manual/sort.md

 - Field Delimiter - specify one or more characters (you may use special syntax as in `\t` to name special characters) to be used to define key fields in the text.
 To sort a CSV format file for instance one would use ",;" as possible delimiters.
 To skip multiple separators (e.g. when a line contains fields separated by a varying number of whitespaces), check the option `Skip Multiple Delimters`.
 - Key Fields - allow to define the details about comparing the lines.
-One uses the following syntax to define a *key field*: `{[l.f.o]{c},}`
+One uses the following syntax to define a *key field*: `{f[0-9]+{l[0-9]+}?{w[0-9]+}?[dDiabu-]}+`
+  - `f` is followed by a number - the 0-based index of the field in the line
-  - `l` is the 0-based index of a line in a block of lines to sort
+  - `l` is followed by a number - the 0-based index of a line in a block of lines to sort
-  - `f` is the 0-based index of the field in the line
-  - `o` is an optional character based offset in the line, starting from where a comparison is being made
+  - `o` is followed by a number - an optional character based offset in the line, starting from where a comparison is being made.
+If fields are separated using field separators, offset into the field otherwise offset into the line sorted
+  - `w` is followed by a number - an optional character based width of a field in characters
-  - `c` specifies an option for comparison of the field
+  - These specifications may be extended by option characters defining options for the sort field
     - `a` - the fields are compared alphanumerically (default case)
     - `i` - ignore case during alphanumeric comparison
-    - `d` - the field is interpreted as a number to sort
+    - `d` - the field is interpreted as a number to sort.
+Numbers may be integers or floating point numbers with either , or . as the
+    -       decimal separator.
+Other formats such as grouping chars or exponential formats are not yet supported.
     - `D` - the field is interpreted as a Date specification (various formats are supported - this will be improved in future versions of PKS-Edit)
     - `b` - skip leading blanks during comparison
     - `u` - treat fields as *unique*.
-All fields, which are not unique are marked for deletion and can be deleted after sorting.
+All fields, which are not unique are marked for deletion and can be deleted after sorting.**
+    - `-` - sort by this field descending rather than ascending

-## Example
+## Example 1

 If one tries to sort the following table using the chemical sign (2<sup>nd</sup> column).